 We are very proud to be an associate partner of Greenbelt, the Christian festival of arts, faith and justice.

-We’ll be joining them again from 28-31 August in Northamptonshire.
-This year we'll be campaigning to protect the most vulnerable 16 and 17 year olds from abuse, harm and neglect.
+We spent the second year at Boughton House focusing on our ongoing campaign to protect the most vulnerable 16 and 17 year olds from abuse, harm and neglect.

 They are being let down by the law and not getting the same basic protections as younger children to keep them safe.
 This is despite the fact that they are more likely to go missing and more likely to be a victim of violent crime than any other age group.
 They are also at high risk of sexual exploitation, domestic violence and mental health problems.